mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 Return an INT64 representing a range of bits from a source bit pattern.

+The start_offset must be zero or a negative number indicating an offset from the rightmost bit in the pattern.

+n_bits is the number of bits to consider, counting right from the bit at start_offset.

 ```
 bits28_range(bits INT64, offset INT64, n_bits INT64)